mpsanchis/flash-qc/README.md

 Steps:

 - `mise install` (might fail if you don't have system libs for postgres, but you can also decide to install it with another tool such as [postgresapp](https://postgresapp.com))
-- `mise bootstrap`
-- `mise setup-hooks` (configures pre-commit hooks using uvx if available, or Python otherwise)
+- `mise bootstrap` (configures pre-commit hooks using uvx if available, or Python otherwise.
+Also ensures that DB is available with user flashqc)

 ### Daily development